pagopa/io-infra/src/_modules/common_values/README.md

 ## Usage

-To use this module, include it in your Terraform configuration and access the outputs to retrieve the informations.
+Include the module in your Terraform configuration and access the outputs to retrieve the information.

 ### Example Usage